How do you calculate a number to the power of a fraction?

 06.01.2024

-Calculating a number raised to a fractional power might seem intimidating at first, but it's a lot simpler than it looks.
-Whether you're a student brushing up on your math skills or someone looking to apply this knowledge in real life, understanding fractional exponents can be very useful.
+Calculating a number raised to a fractional power might seem intimidating at first, but in this guide we will show you it's a lot simpler than it looks.

-Let’s take an example: Suppose you need to calculate 16^(3/4).
+Let’s start with an example: Suppose you need to calculate 16^(3/4).
 Here's how to do it in a few easy steps:

 So, 16^(3/4) = 8.